ag143/workshop/Az Fundamentals/notes_remark_AzFundamental.md

 - Azure Advanced Threat Protection
 - ~~Azure Security Center~~

 You have an Azure AD tenant in your Azure subscription.
 All administrators are required to enter a verification code to access the Azure portal.
-At that time, you need to allow your administrator to access the Azure portal only from your on-premises network.Choose the best solution for that.
+At that time, you need to allow your administrator to access the Azure portal only from your on-premises network.
+Choose the best solution for that.
 - Azure AD Identity Protection sign-in risk policy
 - ~~The multi-factor authentication service configuration.
 (MFA only allows you to configure trusted devices, not the login location such as on premise sites.)~~